PointLLM: Empowering Large Language Models to Understand Point Clouds: Experimental Results

-\textbf{Implementation details.} We use the LLaMA model\cite{LLaMA} as our LLM backbone, with the 7B and 13B Vicuna\cite{Vicuna} checkpoint as the default settings.
+\textbf{Implementation details.} We use the LLaMA model\cite{LLaMA} as our LLM backbone, with the 7B and 13B Vicuna\cite{Vicuna} checkpoint.
 Point-BERT\cite{Point-BERT}, pre-trained with ULIP-2\cite{ULIP-2} on the Objaverse \cite{Objaverse} dataset, serves as our point encoder.
-ULIP-2 is a method for aligning the latent space of Point-BERT to that of CLIP\cite{CLIP} through contrastive learning, endowing Point-BERT with a strong zero-shot capability for 3D object recognition.
-As the original implementation of ULIP-2 only supports point clouds with spatial coordinates (xyz), we re-train Point-BERT with color information (xyzrgb), following the same procedure outlined in the ULIP-2 paper.
-For training Point-BERT, we employ ViT-L/14 from OpenCLIP\cite{OpenCLIP} and use point clouds from the Cap3D\cite{Cap3D} dataset, which contains 660K objects.
-We filter out 3000 objects from this dataset and reserve them for future testing.
-These 3000 objects are not used during any stage of the entire model training and the 200 objects utilized for our benchmarks are part of these 3000 unseen objects to prevent information leakage.
+The 200 objects from Objaverse utilized for our benchmarks are not seen during any stage of the training.
 We utilize $n=8192$ points and $d=6$ dimensions for each point cloud.
 We assign a black color to point clouds from ModelNet40, as they lack color information.
-The point encoder outputs $m=513$ point features, each with $c=1152$ dimensions, and the projector maps them to point tokens, each with $c'=5120$ dimensions (7B model) or $c'=5120$ dimensions (13B model), which align with the text tokens of LLaMA.
-After adding two additional special tokens, the vocabulary size of PointLLM is $V=32003$.
+The point encoder outputs $m=513$ point features, each with $c=384$ dimensions.
+The projector contains three linear layers with the GeLU\cite{GeLU} activation, which maps point features to tokens with $c'=5120$ (7B model) or $c'=5120$ (13B model) dimensions.
+As we add two additional special tokens, the vocabulary size of PointLLM is $V=32003$.
+All experiments are conducted on 8 $\times$ 80G A100 GPUs.
+GPT-4 and ChatGPT in this paper all refer to OpenAI's "gpt-4-0613" and "gpt-3.5-turbo-0613" models respectively.
+More implementation and training details are provided in the supplementary material.

-\textbf{Training details.} All experiments are conducted on 8 $\times$ 80G A100 GPUs with BF16 data type, leveraging flash-attention \cite{FlashAttention}, the AdamW \cite{AdamW} optimizer, and a cosine learning rate scheduler.
-For the feature alignment stage, we train our model for 3 epochs with a batch size of 128 and a learning rate of 2e-3.
-For the instruction tuning stage, we also train our model for 3 epochs, but with a batch size of 32 and a learning rate of 2e-5.
-For the 13B model, the two stages take about 20 and 5 hours to complete, respectively.
+\textbf{Baselines.} Our analysis includes comparisons with baselines capable of performing the same generative classification and captioning tasks.
+We focus on 3D-LLM\cite{3D-LLM} and Point-Bind LLM\cite{Point-Bind}; 3D-LLM is assessed solely on the Objaverse dataset due to its current lack of support for pure point clouds, while Point-Bind LLM, not supporting colored point clouds, is excluded from captioning.
+We also compare with two popular 2D MLLMs, InstructBLIP\cite{InstructBLIP} and LLaVA\cite{LLaVA}, to explore the performance gap between image-based and point-based MLLMs and to highlight the advantages of point clouds over single-view~images.